Skip to main content

 The Conversion Service supports Basic (PDF/A-2b), Unicode (PDF/A-2u), and accessibility (PDF/A-2a) conformance levels.
 All conformance levels are incremental; the subsequent conformance level includes the requirements of the previous level and other additional requirements.
 For example, all level U (Unicode) PDF/A-2 documents are valid level B (Basic) documents.

-The Archive PDF/A-2 workflow supports the following file formats:
+The Archive as PDF/A-2 workflow supports the following file formats:

 Content typeFile type